Gluten-free California sorghum is the focus of UC research

 According to the Whole Grains Council, sorghum doesn’t have the inedible hull that surrounds other grains.
 Since it is typically eaten with all its layers intact, sorghum retains the majority of its nutrients.
 In addition, the wax surrounding the sorghum grain contains compounds called policosanols, which may have an impact on cardiac health.

-UC West Side Research and Extension Center is focused on hybrid forage and grain sorghum varieties.
+The California sorghum research now underway at Kearney and the UC West Side Research and Extension Center is focused on hybrid forage and grain sorghum varieties.
 The results will also be applicable to varieties for human food and biofuel.

 “We’re trying to understand whether or not the hybrids developed for the U.S. Sorghum Belt – Texas, Oklahoma, western Nebraska and South Dakota – are adapted to California conditions,” Dahlberg said.
 “So far, they are doing very well.”